jzonthemtn/hashitalks2021-terraform-nlp/README.md

 `./scripts/queue-training.sh my-model`

-This publishes a message to the SQS queue which will trigger the Lambda function.
-The Lambda function will consume the message and launch a model training container on the ECS cluster.
+This publishes a message to the SQS queue which describes a desired model training.
+The Lambda function will be triggered by a Cloud Watch EventBridge (Events) rule.
+The function will consume the message(s) from the queue and launch a model training container on the ECS cluster if the cluster's number of running tasks is below a set threshold.
 When model training is complete, the model and its associated files will be uploaded to the S3 bucket by the container prior to exiting.

 ### Serving a Model